astroidmail/astroid/README.md

 $ cmake --build build --target install
 ```

-this will install the `astroid` binary into `/usr/local/bin/`, and data files into `/usr/local/share/astroid/`.
+This will install the `astroid` binary into `/usr/local/bin/`, and data files into `/usr/local/share/astroid/`.
 Refer to the [installing section](https://github.com/astroidmail/astroid/wiki/Compiling-and-Installing) in the wiki for more information.

-### configuration
+### Configuration

-The initial run of `astroid` will create a new configuration file in `$XDG_CONFIG_HOME/astroid` (normally: `~/.config/astroid/`).
-Refer to the [configuration section](https://github.com/astroidmail/astroid/wiki/Astroid-setup) in the wiki for more information.
+The configuration of `astroid` is kept in the directory `$XDG_CONFIG_HOME/astroid` (normally: `~/.config/astroid/`).
+Refer to the [configuration section](https://github.com/astroidmail/astroid/wiki/Astroid-setup) in the wiki for how to configure astroid.
+You can use `astroid --new-config` to create a configuration file filled with the default values.
+If no file exists, the [default values](https://github.com/astroidmail/astroid/blob/master/src/config.cc#L116) are used.

-### execution and usage
+### Execution and Usage

 ```sh
 $ ./build/astroid # to run from source repository
 ```

-press `?` to get a list of available key bindings in the current mode, navigate up and down using `j` and `k`. refer to the [usage section](https://github.com/astroidmail/astroid/wiki#usage) in the wiki for more information on usage and customization.
+Press `?` to get a list of available key bindings in the current mode, navigate up and down using `j` and `k`.
+Refer to the [usage section](https://github.com/astroidmail/astroid/wiki#usage) in the wiki for more information on usage and customization.

-## patches, help, comments and bugs
+## Patches, Help, Comments and Bugs

 Report on the [github page](https://github.com/astroidmail/astroid) or to the mailinglist at: [astroidmail@googlegroups.com](https://groups.google.com/forum/#!forum/astroidmail), subscribe [online](https://groups.google.com/forum/#!forum/astroidmail) or by sending an email to:
 [astroidmail+subscribe@googlegroups.com](mailto:astroidmail+subscribe@googlegroups.com).